webpro-nl/knip/README.md

 module.exports = { entryFiles, projectFiles };
 ```

-This should give good results about unused files and exports for the monorepo.
-After the first run, the configuration
+This should give good results about unused files, dependencies and exports for the monorepo.
+After the first run, the
-can be tweaked further to the project structure.
+configuration can be tweaked further to the project structure.

 ## Reporters